 Did we forget what happened in a field in Pennsylvania?

-The mastermind was Khalid Sheikh Muhammad.
+The mastermind was Khalid Sheikh Mohammed.

-And for all the talk about waterboarding, waterboarding, waterboarding, or enhanced interrogation techniques, oh sleep deprivation.
+And for all the talk about waterboarding, waterboarding, waterboarding, or enhanced interrogation techniques, oh, sleep deprivation, remember, they were done under strict medical guidelines.

 This is not something that the government did haphazardly.